DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/15 Edit Appointments.md

-Users can open an appointment form to update or remove the appointment.
-They can also remove appointments and change their start and end dates in the grid.
-Use the editing object to configure allowed editing operations.
+Users can add, update, and remove appointments.
+To configure these operations, use the [editing](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/editing/) object.

 In this step, we will forbid users to drag the appointments.